TomeuKuma/guide/python_style_guide.md

 - [Jinja 2](https://github.com/pallets/jinja)

-When it comes to Reinforcement Learning, please avoid at any cost using OpenAI baselines as an example.
+In Reinforcement Learning, please avoid at any cost using OpenAI baselines as an example.

 ## Resources